hphelion/documentation/community/community.hwsw-requirements.md

       * Ubuntu 13.10
       * Ubuntu 14.04

-            **Note:** The baremetal installation does not support Ubuntu 12.04, Debian (stable or testing), any version of CentOS, or any version of hLinux, a Debian-derivative.

-    **Important:** This system might be reconfigured during the installation process so a dedicated system is recommended.
-Reconfiguration might include installing additional software packages, and changes to the network or virtualisation configuration.

     * If they are not already installed, the following required Debian/Ubuntu packages are added to the system; however, we recommend you install them beforehand.

      * qemu
      * openvswitch
      * libvirt
      * python-libvirt

+    **Important:** This system might be reconfigured during the installation process so a dedicated system is recommended.
+Reconfiguration might include installing additional software packages, and changes to the network or virtualisation configuration.

 * You must also satisfy these network configuration requirements: